joshmoody24/joshmoody.org/src/content/blog/potential-blog-posts.md

 ![Binary search tree](https://upload.wikimedia.org/wikipedia/commons/thumb/d/da/Binary_search_tree.svg/1280px-Binary_search_tree.svg.png)

-I don't know how to explain it, but I've always had a gut feeling that hierarchical data structures are cringe, while sets are based.
+I don't know how to explain it, but I've always had a gut feeling that hierarchies are cringe, while sets are based.

 Consider the difference between organizing notes in folders versus marking them with tags.
-Folders lock you into a single organizational structure, whereas tags give you much more flexibility.
+Folders lock you into a single organizational structure, whereas tags give you more flexibility.

 I suspect there's some deeper principle here, but I haven't given it enough thought to be sure.